 English Language Competency

-Eligible applicants must at least meet the minimum English language competency requirements for the Institute.
+Eligible applicants must at least meet the minimum English language competency requirements for the University.

 Global mega-trends are driving rapid change in the world of work as highlighted by International, National and Regional policymakers.
 These trends include a substantially increased pace of technological change and adaptation by industry and society.
 One such technology is Additive Manufacturing; frequently referred to as 3D Printing.
 Indeed, the rapidly developing and transformative nature of Additive Manufacturing is internationally evidenced as crucial to the future production of physical products across all business sectors particularly in the high value Med-Tech, Bio-Pharma, Aerospace, Agri-Tech and Precision Engineering sectors.
 These sectors are served by a multiplicity of local and national companies providing highly valuable ‘downstream’ employment within the region.